ezraroi/Human-AI-Collab/output/manuscript_sections.md

 ### 2. The Operating Principle
 Reflective prompting is not about using AI to generate answers.
-It is about using AI to amplify the internal process of becoming—to strengthen the True Self by restoring the experienced challenge, restoring digestion, restoring symbolic integrity, and restoring the rhythm of reflective thought.
+It is about using AI to amplify the internal process of becoming—to strengthen the True Self by **maintaining experienced mismatch in a workable range**, restoring digestion, restoring symbolic integrity, and restoring the rhythm of reflective thought.

 ---